The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Background choices for LinkedIn profile pictures follow industry norms.
 Finance, law, and consulting often lean toward charcoal or dark gray.
 Tech and startups frequently choose light gray or a soft blur.
 Creative and media teams sometimes prefer environmental or brand-matched looks.
 Healthcare and education typically stay with clean neutral tones.

-A simple background helps ensure that you are the focal point of your LinkedIn profile picture.
-We never use a group photo crop or a vacation pic.
-The background photo behind you should support the frame, not compete with it.
+A simple background helps ensure that the person is the focal point of the LinkedIn profile picture.
+Group photo crops or vacation pics are never used.
+The background photo behind the person should support the frame, not compete with it.

 Expression Coaching

 Expression coaching happens in real time.
-We guide toward warm but not exaggerated smiles, relaxed jaw, a slight squinch around the eyes to avoid the startled look, and head angles that balance authority with friendliness.
-The pose matters.
-We adjust until it feels right.
+Guidance is given toward warm but not exaggerated smiles, relaxed jaw, a slight squinch around the eyes to avoid the startled look, and head angles that balance authority with friendliness.
+The pose matters and adjustments continue until it feels right.

-We sometimes shoot both glasses-on and glasses-off options so you and your comms team can decide which feels truer to your daily look.
+Both glasses-on and glasses-off options are sometimes shot so teams can decide which feels truer to daily look.
 Same with smile versus neutral.

-One note: we avoid heavy filters.
+Heavy filters are avoided.
 No automated filters or synthetic effects that distort likeness.
-We rely on clean light and gentle retouch instead of trendy beautification that makes people look like a different person.
-Your professional profile picture should look like you.
+Clean light and gentle retouch are relied on instead of trendy beautification that makes people look like a different person.
+The professional profile picture should look like the person.

 Retouching and File Delivery: From Raw Capture to LinkedIn Upload

-Subtle, skilled retouching is the difference between a good photograph and one you can actually use everywhere.
+Subtle, skilled retouching is the difference between a good photograph and one actually usable everywhere.

-What we do in retouching: refine skin tone for natural appearance; reduce temporary blemishes; lighten under-eye darkness slightly; remove dust, lint, or stray hairs; even out the backdrop while keeping natural texture.
+Retouching includes: refining skin tone for natural appearance; reducing temporary blemishes; lightening under-eye darkness slightly; removing dust, lint, or stray hairs; evening out the backdrop while keeping natural texture.

-What we do not do: drastic reshaping of facial features; heavy smoothing that removes pores; unrealistic slimming that makes the image untrustworthy.
+Drastic reshaping of facial features, heavy smoothing that removes pores, and unrealistic slimming that makes the image untrustworthy are not done.

-The final product should make real people look like themselves, just polished.
+The final product makes real people look like themselves, just polished.
 Not plastic.

 File Delivery Package